-Bank's rating in 30 June 2022
+Bank's rating in 30 September 2022

-- Internal rating tools help management to determine whether there is objective evidence to indicate the existence of impairment based on the following indicators identified by the Bank: - Significant financial difficulty of the borrower or obligor. - Breach of the loan agreement conditions such as default. - Expected bankruptcy of the borrower, entering a liquidation lawsuit, or restructuring the finance granted to the borrower. - Deterioration of the competitive position of the borrower. - Granting privileges or assignments by the Bank to the borrower due to economic or legal reasons related to the financial difficulties of the borrower, which are not granted by the Bank in the normal course of business. - Impairment of the guarantee. - Deterioration of creditworthiness. - The Bank's policies require reviewing all financial assets that exceed specific materiality at least once a year or more, when required.
+- Internal rating tools help management to determine whether there is objective evidence to indicate the existence of impairment based on the following indicators identified by the Bank: - o Significant financial difficulty of the borrower or obligor. - o Breach of the loan agreement conditions such as default. - Expected bankruptcy of the borrower, entering a liquidation lawsuit, or restructuring the finance granted to the borrower. - o Deterioration of the competitive position of the borrower. - O Granting privileges or assignments by the Bank to the borrower due to economic or legal reasons related to the financial difficulties of the borrower, which are not granted by the Bank in the normal course of business. - o Impairment of the guarantee. - o Deterioration of creditworthiness. - The Bank's policies require reviewing all financial assets that exceed specific materiality at least once a year or more, when required.
 The impairment loss is determined for accounts evaluated on an individual basis by determining case-by-case actual losses at the balance sheet date.
 These policies are applied on all accounts, which have specific materiality on an individual basis.
 The valuation usually includes the existing collateral, the related enforcements on these collaterals and the expected collections from those accounts. - Impairment loss provision is formed based on a group of similar assets using the historical experience available, personal judgement and statistical methods.

-A /4 Maximum limits for credit risk before collaterals:
+Notes to the Financial Statements - For the period ended 30 September 2022 A /4 Maximum limits for credit risk before collaterals: